 We operate at the intersection of the historically attractive health and wellness and hospitality and travel industries.
-We believe we are well-positioned to grow as the hospitality and travel industry continues to expand, with heightened and growing consumer demand for health and wellness services, products solutions and experiences.
+We believe we are well-positioned to grow as the hospitality and travel industry continues to expand, with heightened and growing consumer demand for health and wellness services, products, solutions, and experiences while traveling and on vacation.

-According to Cruise Lines International Association ("CLIA"), the cruise industry continues to be one of the fastest-growing sectors of tourism, with cruise tourism forecast to reach 106% of 2019 levels in 2023.
-Based on statistics published by CLIA, global cruise capacity is forecast to grow 19% from 2022 to 2028, continuing the pre-pandemic trend of global passenger counts having grown every year, from approximately 6.3 million passengers in 1995 to a forecast all-time high of approximately 35 million passengers in 2024, representing a compound annual growth rate of 5.9%.
-This passenger growth has been driven by consistent, significant investments in new cruise ship capacity, strong loyalty among experienced cruisers, the large and growing appeal of cruising to all demographics, including millennials and Gen-X travelers, and the continually increasing sustainability and efficiency initiatives of cruise ships, aligning with the growing commitment of current and potential cruise travelers to make travel decisions based on environmental factors.
-The Caribbean, Bahamas and Bermuda continue to be the top cruise destinations, representing 32% of passenger volume during 2022, according to the CLIA.
-In its State of the Cruise Industry September 2023 Update, CLIA noted that passenger intent to cruise was higher than in December 2019, and reported that 85% of travelers who have cruised will cruise again, at 6% higher than pre-pandemic levels, including 88% of millennials and 86% of Gen-X travelers who have previously cruised.
+According to Cruise Lines International Association ("CLIA"), the cruise industry continues to be one of the fastest-growing sectors of tourism.
+In its 2024 State of the Cruise Industry Report, CLIA reported global passenger volume of approximately 31.7 million passengers during 2023, having reached nearly 107% of 2019 levels.
+CLIA noted that global cruise capacity is forecast to grow at least 10% from 2024 to 2028, continuing the pre-pandemic trend of global passenger counts having grown every year, from approximately 6.3 million passengers in 1995 to a forecast all-time high of nearly 40 million passengers in 2027, representing a compound annual growth rate of 5.8%.
+This passenger growth has been driven by consistent, significant investments in new, higher value cruise ship capacity; the cost-value differential between vacations at sea and on land; strong loyalty among experienced cruisers; the large and growing appeal of cruising to all demographics, including millennials, who CLIA believes to be the most enthusiastic cruise travelers of the future, and Gen-X travelers; and the cruise industry's sustainability and efficiency initiatives, which have been increasingly important to consumers.
+Many cruise lines offer an increasingly wide range of sustainable shore excursions, including walking, cycling, paddle or sail experiences, attracting an ever-growing base of health-conscious consumers.
+According to CLIA, intent to cruise continues to be strong, both among experienced cruisers and potential new cruisers, with 82% of travelers who have cruised indicating that they will cruise again, an increasing number of new-to-cruise travelers choosing vacations at sea, and 71% of international travelers considering taking their first cruise.